sanko/Robinhood/README.md

 - [Pagination](#pagination)
 	- [Semi-Pagination](#semi-pagination)

+For methods related to user authentication, password recovery, etc. see [Authentication.md](Authentication.md).

 # Introduction

 [Robinhood](http://robinhood.com/) is a free, online securities brokerage.
 As you would expect, being an online service means everything is handled through a request that is made to a specific URL.

 Before I go too far, I must say that this is a big messy work in progress.
 I'll continue to update this as I figure more out.
 Sections marked TODO are in my head but I haven't found the time to describe them yet.
 Work in progress and all.

 Oh, and I do not work with or for Robinhood Finacial, LLC.
-But if they're hiring and see this, [here is my CV](https://s-media-cache-ak0.pinimg.com/736x/5a/7f/94/5a7f94bdb5b359139f5def6870c33466.jpg).

 # API Security